The On behalf of the Board of Directors of your Company, I am delighted

 employees updated with the latest developments in the business areas of

-certificate courses in ASME B31.8, B 31.8S and B 31Q for various external organizations.
+certificate courses in ASME B31.8, B 31.8S and B 31Q for various

-the same, Senior Management Development Centre
+an effort towards the same, the Senior Management Development Centre

 (SMDC) exercise has been undertaken as part of the Leadership

-the Chief Manager and above grades and as of now 525 senior
+the Chief Manager and above grades and as of now around 600 senior

 executives have been covered under this exercise.

 In order to fill in the developmental gaps of such executives

-identified through SMDC exercise, a comprehensive Individual
+identified through the SMDC exercise, a comprehensive Individual

 Development Plan (IDP) has been drawn up for all the participants of